U.N. Security Council urges Israel, Hamas to uphold ceasefire

 "The idea of going to the United Nations and avoiding bilateral negotiations with Israel is wrong," Israel's Deputy U.N.
 Ambassador Haim Waxman said of the Palestinian bid.

-"The entire international community ... should look at what has happened in the last week and think again because we have seen a Palestinian authority that has zero authority in Gaza," he told reporters.
+"The entire international community ... should look at what has happened in the last week and think again because we have seen a Palestinian authority in Gaza," he told reporters.

 Israel withdrew unilaterally from the Gaza Strip in 2005, but maintained control over its borders.
 The United Nations says it remains an occupied territory, along with the West Bank.